bigomics/omicsplayground/docs/modules/mod9_CellProfiling.rst

 Single-Cell Profiling
 ================================================================================
 The **Single-Cell Profiling** module is specifically developed for the analysis and visualization of single-cell datasets.
-The main applications are identification of immuner cell types and visualisations of markers, copy number variations, phenotypes, and proportions across the cells.
+The main applications are identification of immune cell types and visualisations of markers, copy number variations, phenotypes, and proportions across the cells.